dominicaq/factorygame/README.md

 - **GameObject Parent-Child Hierarchy** – Supports a parent-child structure for `GameObject` transformations, where child objects inherit transformations from their parent objects.
 - **Debug Gizmos** - Draw wireframe gizmos for visual debugging

+Okay, here's an example of an "Engine Specifics" section you can add to your README.md, based on the information you've provided and common engine details.
+Remember to fill in the actual values and details specific to your engine.

+Markdown

+## Engine Specifics

+This section outlines some key implementation details and limitations of the engine.

+### Components

+The engine utilizes an Entity-Component-System (ECS) architecture powered by the [EnTT](https://github.com/skypjack/entt) library.
+The following core components are currently supported:

+* **GameObject:** A thin abstraction layer over the ECS system, designed to simplify script development.
+Users can interact with "objects" similar to Unity, abstracting away direct entity management.
+* **Position:** Stores the 3D world position of an entity (`glm::vec3`).
+* **Rotation:** Stores the 3D rotation of an entity using a quaternion (`glm::quat`).
+Modifying this component directly updates the `EulerAngles` component and vice versa.
+* **Scale:** Stores the 3D scale of an entity (`glm::vec3`).
+* **EulerAngles:** Stores the 3D rotation of an entity using Euler angles (in degrees) (`glm::vec3`). *Note: While the engine primarily uses quaternions for internal calculations, Euler angles are maintained for potential use cases and editor integration.*
+* **Rotation:** Bypass euler angles and modify the quaternion directly.
+Modifying the `Rotation` component will also update `EulerAngles` component and vice versa.
+* **ModelMatrix:** A component that flags the entity's model matrix as dirty, triggering recalculation.
+* **MetaData:** Stores basic information about the entity, such as its name (`std::string`).
+* **Parent:** Indicates the parent entity in a hierarchical structure.
+* **Children:** Stores a list of child entities.
+* **Light:** Stores metadata of a light, which the engine processes into Shader Storage Buffer Objects (SSBOs) for rendering.
+* **Mesh:** Stores all required data for a single mesh, including vertices, indices, normals, tangents, and bitangents.

+### Rendering

+**Limitations:**

+* **Maximum Lights:** The engine currently supports up to 1000 lights to maintain performance.
+This limit can be adjusted in the codebase if needed.
+* **Maximum Shadow Casters:** The number of simultaneous shadow casters is limited to 20, primarily due to hardware constraints.

+**Features:**

+* **Physically Based Rendering (PBR) Lighting Model:** Implements a PBR lighting model for realistic material rendering.
+* **Point and Spot Lights:** Supports point, spot, and directional lights.
+* **Optional Shadow Casting:** Point, spot, and directional lights can be configured to cast shadows.
+* **Optional Parallax Occlusion Mapping:** If a `Mesh` `Material` has a `heightMap` texture, the engine will apply this feature.

+### Miscellaneous

+* **Forward Direction:** The local forward direction of entities is defined as the **negative Z-axis (-Z)**.

 ## Installation
 ```sh
 git clone git@github.com:dominicaq/factorygame.git